 What are lifestyle diseases?

 Lifestyle diseases start from the inside and take years to develop.
 Once they are diagnosed, they do not want to go away without a fight.
 Yes, that´s right, unfortunately, they don´t bow out gracefully and leave when first discovered.
+They want to linger but you can combat this with determination and motivation.

 Lifestyle disorders can cause: